 - Another road user if they didn’t abide by the rules of the road

-Your insurance company will dictate how long you have to file a claim with them; the same goes for the other party’s insurer.
+The insurance company will dictate how long you have to file a claim with them.
 However, if you want to file a lawsuit against them, Florida enforces its own deadline.

 In any case, it is important to act now, as you may be unable to collect damages if you wait to file past the applicable deadline.

-Contact Chalik & Chalik Injury Lawyers After a Car Accident You Didn’t Cause in Florida
+Contact Chalik & Chalik Injury Lawyers About Car Repairs After a No-Fault Accident in Florida

-If your insurance is refusing to pay your auto repair claim or you are overwhelmed by the legal process after your car accident, you are not alone.
+If the insurer is refusing to pay your auto repair claim or you are overwhelmed by the legal process after your car accident, you are not alone.

-Contact Chalik & Chalik Injury Lawyers at (855) 529-0269 to receive a free consultation with one of our team members.
-Our partners work directly with clients just like you to help recover compensation for vehicle repairs, medical bills, and other damages.
+Contact Chalik & Chalik to receive a free consultation with one of our team members.
+Our partners, Debi Chalik and Jason Chalik, work directly with clients just like you to help recover compensation for vehicle repairs, medical bills, and other damages.

 Call or text Chalik & Chalik